bobbyiliev/introduction-to-sql/ebook/en/content/006-where.md

 SELECT * FROM users WHERE username='bobby' AND active=true;
 ```

 The result set would contain the data that matches both conditions.
-In our case the output would be:
+In our case, the output would be:

 ```
 +----+----------+-------+----------+--------+---------------+